 I have a lot on my mind right now, and there will be explanations later, but for now I want to leave you with a heartfelt wish for a very happy Diwali.
 May the lights of good fortune shine on you, yours, and every creature alive.

-- 3 slices of white bread.
-Trim the crust and quarter the slices
+- 3 slices white bread (trim out the crust and cut each slice into quarters)

 - Heat the coconut oil in a skillet and then fry the slices of bread on each side until golden.
 Set aside.